alirezarezaei-45/alirezarezaei-45/README.md

 - 🌱 I’m currently learning Cybersecuirty and helpdesk basics at BC Helsinki
 - 💬 Ask me about Servers, Network basics and Hardware (PC building and mobile phones)
 - 📫 How to reach me: Linkdin and here
-- ⚡ Fun fact: I learned english  from games and social medias (I watched a lot of pewdiepie)
+- ⚡ Fun fact: I learned english  from games and social medias.